 DNA testing can identify ancestry far further back than written records.
 The TICKLE/TICKELL DNA project aims to discover which branches of the family are connected.
 The project primarily uses Y-DNA testing.
 Y-DNA is passed down the male line, from father to son, virtually unchanged.
 As surnames are also passed down the male line, there is a close link between Y-DNA and the family name.

 (Don’t worry – if you are female you can still be included in the project, but your results may not identify distant Tickle relatives, only those within a few generations.)

-There are just four Y-DNA results in the project so far.
+There are just five Y-DNA results in the project so far.
 We have already established one link between families in the US and England.
 I’m eager to find other males with the TICKLE or TICKELL name (or variants) who would be prepared to take a Y-DNA test to see how their results compare.